nunit/docs/docs/articles/nunit/getting-started/installation.md

 See [the Visual Studio Test Adapter](xref:vstestadapterinstallation) for details.

+> [!NOTE]
-Note that if you have used any of the top 4 approaches, you already have this package installed, and it will work on any CI build system.
+> If you have used any of the above 4 approaches, you already have this package installed, and it will work on any CI build system.

 ### Using NuGet NUnitLite Package